 Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the CRA.
 It is management's responsibility to monitor the CRA's financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.
 Our assessment was done as of the fiscal year end.
 The results of our procedures did not disclose any matters that are required to be reported.

 Section 10.554(1)(i)2., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+In connection with our audit, we have the recommendations noted below.